kamilszymczak1/my_solutions/README.md

 pa - Potyczki Algorytmiczne (problems from previous editions of the competition can be found at https://szkopul.edu.pl/task_archive/pa/) - a Polish nationwide open programming contest

-POI - Polish Olympiad in Informatics (problems from previous editions of the competition can be found at https://szkopul.edu.pl/task_archive/oi/) - a Polish nationwide programming contest for highschoolers
+poi - Polish Olympiad in Informatics (problems from previous editions of the competition can be found at https://szkopul.edu.pl/task_archive/oi/) - a Polish nationwide programming contest for highschoolers